 Contact: Sean McGuinn

 Every AACPS kindergarten class engages in the environmental literacy unit “Trees are Terrific.”
-The unit incorporates 3 days of lessons with the second day being a one-day field experience at Downs Park in Pasadena, MD.
+The unit includes a one-day field experience at Downs Park in Pasadena, MD as well as classroom lessons before and after the experience.
 All schools are scheduled by the Environmental Literacy and Outdoor Education Office.
 Through engaging, hands-on activities, students investigate the life cycle of a tree and learn about forest ecology.
-Students participate in tree-planting either at Downs Park or school.
+Students participate in tree-planting at Downs Park.

 Every AACPS fourth grade class visits Arlington Echo Outdoor Education Center in Millersville, MD, for a one-day or overnight field experience as part of their environmental literacy learning.
 Arlington Echo programs are linked to the science curriculum throughout the school year.
 Through exciting, hands-on activities, students investigate the human impact on climate, land, water and living things in the Chesapeake Bay in its watershed.
 They are challenged to put environmental ideals into action.